geluso/react-router-dom-intro/react-router-intro.md

 refresh the page.
 If you still don't see changes after a manual refresh then something could be wrong.
 Make sure you're editing the right file.

-It's a good idea to make simple, verifiable changes like this when you're first starting to make changes to a project.
+**Pro tip:** It's a good idea to make simple, verifiable changes like this when you're first starting to make changes to a project.
 It's like a sanity check.
 Make sure you can do simple things first.
 Don't start with complex things.
 Many things can go wrong when you make complex changes.
 Prove to yourself you can make small changes and you'll save yourself headaches debugging large complex changes.

 # Create Custom Homepage
 Let's get rid of the standard "Welcome to React" page and replace it with our